shotgunsoftware/sg-jira-bridge/docs/developer.rst

 Sync Handlers
 =============
-A :class:`~handlers.SyncHandler` holds the logic for syncing values between a ShotGrid Entity type and a Jira resource and is owned by a :class:`Syncer` instance.
+A :class:`~handlers.SyncHandler` holds the logic for syncing values between a Flow Production Tracking Entity type and a Jira resource and is owned by a :class:`Syncer` instance.
 The base class defines the interface all handlers should support and provides a set of helper methods useful for implementations.